-With rising temperatures in summer and out of season weather only increasing, energy conservation is more and more important.
+With rising temperatures in summer and out of season weather only increasing, energy conservation is becoming more and more important.
 With so many factors that are outside our control, such as mass destruction of habitats for farmland, many people are wondering what they can do.
 Energy conservation is a good way for your HOA to make a difference.
-By making a few changes you can make a big difference, Saving energy is not only good for the planet, it’s also good for your wallet.
+By making a few changes you can make a big difference.
+Saving energy is not only good for the planet, but it’s also good for your wallet.
 Water, electricity, heating and cooling systems are all expensive, and the more everyone saves, the better.
-If you need another reason, having fewer air pollutants in and around your HOA makes that the air is better.
-Cleaner air improves health, and respiratory systems.
+If you need another reason, having fewer air pollutants in and around your community makes that the air is better.
+Cleaner air improves health and respiratory systems.

-There are many things an HOA can do to improve energy conservation.
-Both within the common spaces within your HOA, and also to encourage your residents to improve how much energy they save.
+There are many things an association can do to improve energy conservation.
+Within the common spaces in your HOA, and also to encourage your residents to improve how much energy they save.
 So what can you actually do?

-In outside common spaces you can plant more trees for more shade.
-Built up areas tend to be hotter than rural areas, and planting trees can reduce that extra heat.
-If trees can give shade to nearby houses in your HOA, this can cool down the buildings drastically.
+In outside common spaces, you can plant more trees for more shade.
+Built-up areas tend to be hotter than rural areas, and planting trees can reduce that extra heat.
+If trees can give shade to nearby houses in your community association, they can cool down the buildings drastically.
 This reduces how much energy the building then needs to consume.
-Trees also release oxygen, making your HOA’s air more pure.
-If you need another reason, trees improve water quality and they have been shown reduce sidewalk maintenance.
+Trees also release oxygen, making your HOA’s air purer.
+If you need another reason, trees improve water quality and they have been shown to reduce sidewalk maintenance.
 Using MowGreen, a quiet lawn mower that doesn’t require gas could lessen noise pollution and chemicals in the air.
 This is a simple step your HOA could take to being more environmentally friendly.

 A pool loses about 95% of its heat at the surface, so a pool cover can lower this in a big way.
 You can buy solar pool covers, which not only reduces evaporation but also heats up your swimming pool.
 If you heat your pool, switch it off outside of opening hours, or peak times.
 Otherwise, simply plant a hedge to create a windbreak to reduce heat loss.
 Another idea is to pick a darker finish for your pool to increase natural heat absorption.